Astro-Sean/autophot/docs/source/autophot_instructions.rst

 .. note::

-   Commands describing how to perform fitting
+   Commands describing how to perform fitting.
+This is mainly perfomed using `Astroscrappy <https://github.com/astropy/astroscrappy>`_